bvonboyen/bvonboyen.github.io/index.md

 My expertise spans pricing, valuation, risk control, capital, ALM, and value management, always with a focus on collaboration and emerging technologies such as generative AI.

 <img src="/assets/img/nature.jpeg" alt="Nature header" style="width:100%;border-radius:8px;margin-bottom:1.5rem;">
-Sometimes beauty lies in what remains uncertain — Abyss Pool, Yellowstone National Park; dormant, last erupted more than 30 years ago.
+ <figcaption class="caption">Sometimes beauty lies in what remains uncertain — Abyss Pool, Yellowstone National Park; dormant, last erupted more than 30 years ago.</figcaption>

 <a id="posts"></a>

 This site brings these domains together — from insurance and pensions to real-world modeling.